blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 The Poetry detector parses poetry.lock for dependency information.
 If the detector discovers a pyproject.toml file but not a poetry.lock file, it will prompt the user to generate a poetry.lock by running `poetry install` and then run [company_name] [solution_name] again.
 The Poetry detector extracts the project's name and version from the pyproject.toml file.
 If it does not find a pyproject.toml file, it will defer to values derived by git, from the project's directory, or defaults.

+When the `--detect.poetry.dependency.groups.excluded` property is specified, presence of both poetry.lock and pyproject.toml files is required for this detector to run successfully.